NHSDigital/software-engineering-quality-framework/patterns/everything-as-code.md

   * Does the code look like it will meet the acceptance criteria, or are there obvious errors or omissions?
   * Does it handle edge cases?
   * Are common issues guarded against relating to security (e.g. [OWASP Top 10](https://owasp.org/www-project-top-ten/)), performance, scalability or robustness?
+#### Of high quality
+  * Is the code clear and simple?
+  * Is the code layout and structure consistent with agreed style and other code?
   * Would it easily allow future modification to meet slightly different needs, e.g. ten times the required data size or throughput?
-#### Of high quality
-  * Clarity and simplicity.
-  * Consistency of layout and structure with agreed style and other code.

 ## Examples